Liuwa National Park covers an area of 3660 square kilometres. The Park was founded in 1972 in the Western Province of Zambia.

 Liuwa Park is run by African Parks (Zambia) since 2003 under an agreement with the Zambia Wildlife Authority (ZAWA) and the local people.

-Liuwa National Park was originally used as a royal hunting ground by the King of Barotseland in the early 1880s and was protected by the Lozi people.
+Liuwa Plain National Park was originally used as a royal hunting ground by the King of Barotseland in the early 1880s and was protected by the Lozi people.

 Game drives are advisable for game viewing in this vast wilderness if you were to enjoy wildlife in the natural and uncommercialised state of Liuwa Plains.

-Liuwa National Park is also home to over 330 bird species.
+Liuwa Plain National Park is also home to over 330 bird species.
 The Park has spectacular views and offers enormous photographic safaris.

-The Park offers visitors accommodation at any one of the following four community camp sites:
+The Park offers visitors accommodation at any one of the following camp sites and lodges: